SCRT-HQ/VaporShell/docs/glossary/New-VSIoTThingPrincipalAttachment.md

----
-layout: glossary
-title: New-VSIoTThingPrincipalAttachment
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSIoTThingPrincipalAttachment

 ## SYNOPSIS
-Adds an AWS::IoT::ThingPrincipalAttachment resource to the template
+Adds an AWS::IoT::ThingPrincipalAttachment resource to the template.
+Use the AWS::IoT::ThingPrincipalAttachment resource to attach a principal (an X.509 certificate or another credential to a thing.

 ## SYNTAX